RiddhiParuparla/codealpha_ImageGallary/README.md

 ---

 ## 🔗 Connect With Me
-Feel free to check out my [LinkedIn Profile](www.linkedin.com/in/riddhi-paruparla-a3a9b834a) and share your feedback!
+Feel free to check out my [LinkedIn Profile][LinkedIn Profile](https://www.linkedin.com/in/riddhi-paruparla-a3a9b834a) and share your feedback!

 ---